 Classically styled for a versatile look, our durable Metal Blinds are an attractive and cost-efficient choice for your windows.
 On their own or layered with drapery, they offer light control that you can count on for years to come.
 Blinds are durably crafted from spring-tempered aluminum to resist bends and dents, and feature a contoured headrail that helps minimize light seepage.
-Choose between one and two inch slat sizes; one inch slats come with a valance-like headrail for a finished look.

 The smooth, cool look of metal brings a retro, industrial look to any space.
 And because our blinds are so durably constructed, they're a popular choice for commercial spaces.
 They offer good light control in a design that's eco-friendly, waterproof, flame retardant and crafted with low VOCs.